rougin/slytherin/README.md

 ### Libraries

-Slytherin also provides sample implementations on each component (dependency injector, HTTP, etc.) that are built on top of other existing libraries.
+Slytherin also provide sample implementations on each component (dependency injector, HTTP, etc.) that are built on top of other existing libraries.
 You will need to install their respective dependencies first before you can use it directly.

 ## Change log